Changde: Prehistory

 Changde is known for its many Paleolithic and Neolithic sites.
 About 500 of them have been discovered to date.
 In 1984 neolithic human settlements were discovered in Li County, part of Changde.
 In 1988, the Pengtoushan site was excavated leading to the identification of the "Pengtoushan Culture".
 The site contains the earliest evidence of a settled village yet discovered in China.
 Archeological research from 2011 suggests that a settlement called Shanlonggang, part of the Pengtoushan civilization, may have cultivated rice 8,000-9,000 years ago, making it the possible birthplace of rice cultivation.

 Ancient history

 In historical times it was also a centre from which governments controlled the mountain tribes of western Hunan.
 A county named Linyuan was established there in the 2nd century BC.

+During the Xia, Shang and Western Zhou Dynasties, the local area was under the jurisdiction of Jingzhou.

-In the Han Dynasty the area was called "Wuling County".
+In the Han dynasty the area was called "Wuling County".
 The name is retained in the urban Wuling District.
-In the Sui Dynasty, it was called Langzhou.
-During the Song Dynasty, it was called Dingcheng.
-In the Tang Dynasty (618–907) it became the seat of Lang prefecture.
-In 1117, Changde county was established, and around 1165,Changde superior prefecture/fu was established.
+In the Sui dynasty, it was called Langzhou.
+During the Song dynasty, it was called Dingcheng.
+In the Tang dynasty (618–907) it became the seat of Lang prefecture.
+In 1117, Changde county was established, and around 1165, Changde superior prefecture/fu was established.
 The name Changde has been used for the city ever since.
 This status was retained until 1912, when the superior prefecture was abolished and the city became a county seat.